Fanfiction Site List

 Archive of Our Own

-AO3 is an archive for transformative fanworks that was created to address the shortcomings of FanFiction.net.
+AO3 is a multi-fandom site that was created to address the shortcomings of FanFiction.net.
 They boast robust search capabilities, character and pairing tags, integration with other fanfiction communities like LJ, and more.
 The site has no ads and is ran by Organization for Transformative Works.
+It is known for saving fics from smaller sites that are shutting down.

 A new site for posting and reading stories from all fandoms, FictionPad is remarkably easy to navigate thanks to their modern, responsive UI.
 Twilight, Naruto, and Harry Potter categories are currently the most popular.